 A professional dental cleaning for adults costs $100 on average.
 The lowest prices across the US are about $70 while the highest reach $250.

 It doesn’t matter how strict your oral hygiene routine is.
-Plaque will always build up.
-That is why you will need to make sure you visit your dentist one to two times a year to remove it.
+Plaque will always build up and home methods may be ineffective.
+That is why you will need to make sure you visit your dentist one to two times a year to remove it professionally.

 Dr. Namrita Harchandani